 The volunteer program will host at least one monthly work party throughout our park system.
 No experience is necessary at these enriching family-friendly events.
 We will provide snacks, tools, instruction and a good time.
 Locations will range from natural areas, to neighborhood and community parks, to community gardens.
 Each event will be unique, but you can expect to give back, get dirty, have fun, learn something new, and connect with awesome people.
 Check out our calendar to the right for upcoming events, and we will see you there!

 Regular monthly and weekly work parties also take place seasonally in Hendricks Park (forest and Rhododendron garden), Owen Rose Garden and the Native Plant Nursery.
 Join these dedicated volunteers once, or come back week after week to lend a hand.
 See the calendar of events for details.

 Monthly Events at a Glance

-Share your love of trails this February by lending a hand to plant trees along the new Jessen pathway.
+Share your love of aquatic life in Febuary by lending a hand to plant trees along the Roosevelt Channel and Lark Park.

-Protect the Willamette Wet Prairie during American Wetlands month!
+Protect Willamette Wet Prairie during American Wetlands Month!